UZziell/v2ray-haproxy-docker/README.md

 # V2Ray Docker Compose

-This repository contains sample Docker Compose files to run upstream and bridge V2Ray servers.
+This repository contains sample Docker Compose files to run V2Ray upstream and bridge servers.

 ## Documentation

 ### Terminology

 * Upstream Server: A server that has free access to the Internet.
-* Bridge Server: A server that is available to clients and has access to an upstream server.
+* Bridge Server: A server that is available to clients and has access to the upstream server.
 * Client: A user-side application with access to the bridge server.

 ```
-[ Client ] <-> [ Bridge Server ] <-> [ Upstream Server ] <-> [ Internet ]
+(Client) <-> [ Bridge Server ] <-> [ Upstream Server ] <-> (Internet)
 ```

 ### Setup